 How do you know when "it's Wednesday" or whatever day is the middle of your own week?
 What does it sound or feel like to be submerged?

 Notice the way something familiar plunges past the surface of water - a child's bath toy that doesn't quiet float, a plate dropped into a sink for scrubbing, your own hand in a stream.

-Rev. Megan Ruth Dowdell is a Unitarian Universalist minister serving in Southern California.
-She is the Assistant Professor of Ethics and Society at Starr King School for the Ministry.
+Rev. Megan Visser is a Unitarian Universalist minister serving in Southern California.
+Coping in Community is the bridge between her congregational ministry, academic research and consulting work.
 She invites you to subscribe to her mid-week reflection e-mail, Immersed, and to contact her with your ideas and feedback.